 Known as Asian eyelid surgery or double eyelid surgery, the aim of this cosmetic procedure is to alter the eye aesthetic rather than to combat signs of ageing.
 You may be familiar with eyelid lifts or treatments for puffy eye bags, but Asian blepharoplasty is different.

 It’s estimated that up to half of the Asian population has a “mono-eyelid” rather than a double eyelid fold.
 Changing the upper eyelids to show two distinctive lids with a crease in the middle allows the eye to appear larger, more open.
 It also creates more surface for the application of makeup.
 Though it’s not designed explicitly as anti-ageing, removing upper eyelid skin and creating a distinctive fold may also give the eyes a refreshed, awake, and younger appearance.

 Asian blepharoplasty variances — there’s more than one type

 Asian eyes vary just like everyone’s.
-The epicanthal fold refers to skin of the upper, inner eyelid that covers the inner corner of the eye.
+The epicanthal fold refers to the skin of the upper, inner eyelid that covers the inner corner of the eye.
 The fold is commonly pronounced for people with Asian heritage, and genetics, age, and some medical conditions affect how this fold forms and whether it covers a significant portion of the inner eye.
 Some Asian blepharoplasty patients seek to remove a portion of the skin in this area and expose more of the eye.